Pairs Trading Strategy 101: A Guide for Novice Investors

 Pairs trading is a day trading strategy in which an investor takes a long position and a short position in two securities that have shown a high historical correlation, but which have fallen momentarily out of sync.

-The correlation between the two securities refers to the degree that two securities move in relation to one other.
-More specifically, correlation is a statistical measurement that measures the relationship between the historical performance of two securities.
-It’s usually expressed as something called a correlation coefficient.
+It’s usually expressed as something called a “correlation coefficient.”
 This measure falls between -1.0 and +1.0, with negative 1 indicating that two securities move in exactly opposite ways.
 A correlation coefficient of positive one indicates that the two securities move up and down at exactly the same times under the same conditions.

 Pairs Trading Example

-In a pairs trade, an investor will look for two securities that have a historically high correlation, but have fallen out of sync.
+In a pairs trade, an investor will look for two separate securities that have a historically high correlation, but have fallen out of sync.
 If “stock Alpha” and “stock Beta” have historically risen and fallen in step, they’d have a very high correlation, maybe as high as positive of 0.95.
 But, for whatever reason, the two stocks have diverged, with Alpha racking up big gains, while Beta languished.
 That has knocked the short-term correlation coefficient between the two down to paltry 0.50.

 This is the most common scenario for a pairs trade.
 In it, an investor will take a long position on stock Alpha, which has underperformed.
 At the same time, they’ll short stock Beta, which has outperformed.
 What they’re doing in a pairs trade is betting that the relationship between the two stocks will return to their historical norm, either by one security falling, the other one rising, or some combination of the two.